rainerknabenbauer/GDPR-Shield/README.md

 So - if you're fed up with all of this none-sense, and you're looking for a way out - here's how:

 * Forward recruiting spam to gdpr@basedefender.de (or dsgvo@basedefender.de)
-* The service automatically sends a 'cease and delete all our personal data according to GDPR' eMail
+* The service automatically sends a 'cease and delete all my personal data according to GDPR' eMail
 * It tracks the deletion notifications for you

 If any agency has not implemented GDPR rules properly, and you continue to receive letters from them - now you will notice.